dnlnln/generate-sql-merge/README.md

 This is useful if you need to migrate static data between databases, eg. the generated MERGE statement can be included in source control and used to deploy data between DEV/TEST/PROD.

-The stored procedure itself is installed within the `[master]` database as a system object, allowing the proc to be called within the context of user databases (e.g. `EXEC MyDb.dbo.sp_generate_merge 'MyTable'`)
+The stored procedure itself is installed within the `[master]` database as a system object, allowing the proc to be called within the context of user databases (e.g. `EXEC MyDb..sp_generate_merge 'MyTable'`)

 Key features: